PHYS3888/Tutorial_BuildingLearningMachines/README.md

 ![](figs/hebbianLearningRule.png)

-This simple step is implemented in `trainHopfieldWeights`, so we can simply compute our set of weights, `w`, as:
+This simple step is implemented in `trainHopfieldWeights`, so we can simply compute our weights, `w`, as:
 ```matlab
 w = trainHopfieldWeights(memoryMatrix);
 ```

-Have a look at the weights you've just trained using the simple `PlotWeightMatrix` function.
+Have a look at the weights you've just trained, as `PlotWeightMatrix(w)`.

 ### Inspecting network weights

-Our Hebbian rule implemented the intuition that neurons that 'fire together' (i.e., pixels that tend to be on together or off together across the memories), 'wire together'.
+Our Hebbian rule is supposed to 'wire together' neurons that 'fire together' (i.e., pixels that tend to be on together or off together across the memories should now be connected by strong weights).
-Let's check whether this has actually happened.
+Let's check whether this actually happened.

 Take another look at the memories we're trying to store, displayed as a 5x5 grid:
 ```matlab